 …but the proposed

 declarativeNetRequest API isn’t a good replacement.
-So where does that leave us?
+It’s too limited compared to its too powerful predecessor.
+So, where does that leave the Chromium browser extensions ecosystem?

 Headline writers have had their fun over the last week playing on people’s mistrust of Google’s motivations and their governance of the Chromium web browser project.
 Despite the headlines: Google is not about to kill ad-blocking extensions in Chrome.